 Frequently Asked Questions

-- What is the difference between goulash and goulash soup?
-Traditional Hungarian goulash is a thick stew, often served with dumplings.
-Goulash soup, like this Hairy Bikers recipe, is a thinner, broth-based version that is eaten as a soup, though it is still very hearty and filling.
+What is the difference between goulash and goulash soup?
+Traditional goulash is a thick stew usually served with dumplings.
+Goulash soup is a thinner, broth-based version that is eaten as a proper soup, though it is still very hearty.

-- Can I make this in a slow cooker?
-Yes, this recipe is perfect for a slow cooker.
-Follow the first three steps of browning the meat and cooking the vegetables and spices on the hob.
-Then, transfer everything to the slow cooker pot, add the remaining ingredients, and cook on low for 8-10 hours or on high for 5-6 hours.
+Can I make this goulash soup in a slow cooker?
+Yes.
+Brown the meat and cook the vegetables on the hob first, then transfer everything to the slow cooker.
+Cook on low for 8–10 hours or on high for 5–6 hours.

 Try More Recipes: